andyb129/ClockScroller/README.md

 }
 ```

-Then create your RecyclerView instance and create a FastScroller instance and pass in the RecyclerView to it e.g.
+Then create your RecyclerView instance with a FastScroller instance and pass in the RecyclerView to it e.g.

 ```
 mContactsRecyclerView = (RecyclerView) findViewById(R.id.contacts_recycler_view);